lithellx/RunPE/README.md

 ## About RunPE
 RunPE runs portable executable application from memory to array of bytes.
-(Converted with <a href="https://github.com/lithellx/FileToByte/">FileToByte</a>)
+(File converted with <a href="https://github.com/lithellx/FileToByte/">FileToByte</a>)

 This program is merged and fixed version of Zer0Mem0ry's <a href="https://github.com/Zer0Mem0ry/RunPE">RunPE</a> and risq56's <a href="https://github.com/risq56/run-pe-from-memory">run-pe-from-memory</a>.